IOB-Muenster/MetagenomicsDB/README.md

 </code></br>
 for Kraken 2.

+The importSGA.pl program will automatically update the materialized views.
+If, however, you intend to use a custom program to populate MetagenomicsDB, please make sure that you refresh the materialized views after each insert, update, or delete.

 ## Exporting the example data to MicrobiomeAnalyst
 For the purpose of this example, all samples shall be exported from the database to